 And while you’re in Yarmouth also have a little meander along the beautifully preserved Yarmouth Pier.
 It’s the longest wooden pier left in the UK and the absolute pinnacle of Victorian amusement of the time – they really knew how to party in those days.

-It’s fantastic place to holiday with children, particularly if the thought of long-haul with toddlers leaves you feeling cold.
+The Island is a fantastic place to holiday with children.
 Most of the attractions allow free returns within a week too which might make a difference when the dreaded mid-afternoon moaning about being tired starts (theirs not ours, though now you mention it…).

 For animal-mad sprogs check out Monkey Haven in Newport, Isle of Wight Donkey Sanctuary in Ventnor (it’s also free with donations accepted), the Isle of Wight Zoo in Sandown, West Wight Alpacas in Wellow and Amazon World in Sandown.

 The Island is also home to the world’s oldest amusement park, Blackgang Chine, and if you ever went as a child, the magic is still definitely there.
 It’s also pretty cool to check out all the creepy abandoned bits that have fallen in the sea due to coastal erosion.

 For some outdoors time then Robin Hill Country Park is filled with hidden trails, the famous toboggan run and some huge adventure play areas.

 Finally, Tapnell Farm has a fantastic mix of animals to pet, play areas and its own go-kart circuit that may well amuse adults as much as the kids.
 It’s also home to the Island’s first-even outdoor aqua park, which is perfect for cooling off.